-n the Southwest, the most monitored bird was the Western Bluebird, which enjoyed quite high nesting success along with the third-ranking Mountain Bluebird.
-Violet-green Swallows were slightly more successful than Tree Swallows, although they were reported less often.
-The most dramatic drop in nesting success was for that of the Oak Titmouse.
+18,634 Nest Attempts 1,695 Participants 172 Species 62,440 Eggs 42,730 Fledglings n the Southwest, the most monitored bird was the Western Bluebird, which enjoyed quite high nesting success along with the third-ranking Mountain Bluebird.
+Violet-green Swallows were slightly more successful than were Tree Swallows, although they were also reported less often.
+The most dramatic drop in nesting success was for that of the Oak Titmouse, which occurs primarily in California.
 Compared to previous years, 2015 brought a 27% drop in Oak Titmouse nesting success, making it the lowest year on record.
-Oak Titmice, which occur primarily in California, are also declining in this region and the number of participants reporting them has simultaneously dropped.
+This species has experienced long-term population declines, and the number of participants reporting them has simultaneously dropped.
 We need more data to understand these declines.